scijava/scijava/README.md

 ##### Minimize complexity

 The goal here is to make the projects accessible to potential contributors.
-Currently, even the naming of these projects is confusing&mdash;ImageJ, Fiji, SciJava, ImageJ2, SCIFIO...
-Is there a way moving forward where we can streamline naming and consider alternatives?
+Even the naming of projects during the ImageJ2 era was confusing&mdash;ImageJ, Fiji, SciJava, ImageJ2, ImgLib2, SCIFIO...
+To move forward, we are streamlining the naming to use "SciJava" in more situations, and eschew use of the terms "ImageJ" and "ImageJ2" to avoid confusion with the original ImageJ project.

 ##### Release as early as possible, but be completely stable once released